Le lien vers cette page a été envoyé avec succès aux destinataires.

 The JLD makes a ordinance who is notified to the person complained against.

-If the judge refuses detention, he can make an order for detention judicial review or an order of electronic wristband placement.
+If the judge refuses on detention, he may issue a detention order placement under judicial review or an order of electronic wristband placement.

 The person is detained until trial.
-Trial must take place within 3 working days that follow the judge's decision.
+The trial must take place within 3 working days that follow the judge's decision.

 FYI